quartzolit/ZG-LinkeTinder2/README.md

 - HTML, CSS and typescript files were redirected to view package

+## 1.12

+A http communication was set using tomcat and java servlet.
+We create a class called signup servlet that uses a post method to receive a JSON estructured data from our frontEnd.
+To do so, we configure our frontEND to send this data through Http at the following url: http://localhost:8085/ZG-LinkeTinder2/person.

+On the server side, we have to install smart tomcat on IntelliJ, which runs our servlet without using a war file.
+We configure the smart tomcat to run at the port 8085.
+We also have to allow CORS access to our client side, because the frontEND runs at the port 9000.
+Since the urls are different, a CORS ERROR occurs.
+Then we treated this error on the servlet method.

+Besides that, we fixed some issues on our CRUD class, adding a Class.forName on our connect method because the servlet wasn't recognizing our jdbc lib.
+And some minor issues on CRUD methods

 # Executing project

-To execute the project you only need to run the application.groovy file.
-If you want to run unit tests, run the files in test folder instead
+To executing this project, you have to configure smart tomcat 10.0.0 and set up to connect on port 8085

 to run frontEnd project.
-You have to install dependencies, then use npm start to run
+You have to install dependencies, then use npm start to run the files.
+Then you can access the following url: http:localhost:9000